 The short finish provides fennel and dill notes (from the wood) on a bed of juicy apple and honey (from the distillate).

-A very measured and restrained single malt that is hamstrung (if not outright strangled) by the low ABV.
-Though refill-heavy, this could really have been something (à la Glenfarclas) if bottled at a higher strength.
+A very tame and restrained malt that is hamstrung (if not outright strangled) by the low ABV.
+Though refill-heavy, this could really have been something (perhaps on par with the very good, and equally refill-y Glenfarclas 12) if bottled at a higher strength.

 Aroma: Fresh fruitiness and honey, sherry and spice, very fine oak notes ... then dark fruit plum raisins

 Take a deep breath of vanilla wood typical bourbon